 The remaining seven members of the board of directors do not satisfy these "independence" definitions because they are either executive officers of ours or have been chosen by and/or are affiliated with our controlling stockholder, Comverse.
 Because we are eligible to be a "controlled company" (within the meaning of relevant NASDAQ Listing Rule 5615(c)), we previously were, and if our common stock was listed on NASDAQ, would continue to be exempt from certain NASDAQ Listing Rules that would otherwise require us to have a majority independent board or fully independent standing nominating and compensation committees.
 We determined that we are such a "controlled company" because Comverse holds more than 50% of the voting power for the election of our directors.
 If Comverse's ownership were to fall below 50%, however, we would cease to be permitted to rely on the controlled company exception and would be required to have a majority independent board and fully independent standing nominating and compensation committees.

-As of the date of this report, the board of directors consists of 11 directors and has four standing committees: the corporate governance and nominating committee, the audit committee, the compensation committee, and the stock option committee.
+The board of directors has determined that a board consisting of between seven and thirteen members is appropriate at the current time and the number is currently set at thirteen members, and will evaluate such determination from time to time.
+As of the date of this report, the board of directors consists of eleven directors (with two vacancies) and has four standing committees: the corporate governance and nominating committee, the audit committee, the compensation committee, and the stock option committee.